morales-francisco/Python-Projects/Income_Predictor/README.md

 The data source is [UCI Machine Learning Repository](https://archive.ics.uci.edu/ml/datasets/Adult).

 ## Objective ##
-The objective from this project is to predict whether income exceeds $50K/yr based on census data.
+The objective of this project is to predict whether income exceeds $50K/yr based on census data.

 ## Conclusions ##